 A Covenant Eschatology Interpretation of the Resurrection: The “Change” that the Living Experienced Who have outlived the Resurrection at the Last Trumpet in 1 Corinthians 15:52 May Also be a Covenantal Change.

-The change that the living experienced at the time of the resurrection at the last trumpet was spiritual or what I call “covenantal life” signified by the fulfillment of the Law and the establishment of the New Covenant in A.D.
+The change that the living experienced at the time of the resurrection at the last trumpet may also have been spiritual or what I call “covenantal life” signified by the fulfillment of the Law and the establishment of the New Covenant in A.D.
 70. This change of the living in v.
 52 is concurrent with the resurrection at the last trumpet.
 I believe this change is mentioned in 2 Corinthians 5:16-19:

 So then from now on we acknowledge no one from an outward human point of view.
 Even though we have known Christ from such a human point of view, now we do not know him in that way any longer.
 So then, if anyone is in Christ, he is a new creation; what is old has passed away—look, what is new has come!
 And all these things are from God who reconciled us to himself through Christ, and who has given us the ministry of reconciliation.
 In other words, in Christ God was reconciling the world to himself, not counting people’s trespasses against them, and he has given us the message of reconciliation [emphasis mine].4